Intermittent Communication: Achievability

 \section{Achievability}

-In this section, we obtain achievability results for intermittent communication based upon two decoding structures: \textit{decoding from exhaustive search}, which attempts to decode the transmitted codeword from a selected set of output symbols without any attempt to first locate or detect the codeword symbols; and \textit{decoding from pattern detection}, which attempts to decode the transmitted codeword only if the selected outputs appear to be a pattern of codeword symbols.
-In order to analyze the probability of error for the second decoding structure, which gives a larger achievable rate, we use a generalization of the method of types that leads to the notion of \textit{partial divergence} and its properties described in Section~\ref{subsec-partial-divergence}.
-We also show that rate $R=0$ is achievable for intermittent communication with finite intermittency rate, using the properties of partial divergence.
+In this section, we obtain achievability results for intermittent communication based upon \textit{decoding from pattern detection}, which attempts to decode the transmitted codeword only if the selected outputs appear to be a pattern of codeword symbols.
+In order to analyze the probability of error this decoding structure, which gives a larger and more general achievable rate than the one in Theorem~\ref{theorem-simple-lower}, we use a generalization of Sanov's Theorem that leads to the notion of \textit{partial divergence} and its properties described in Section~\ref{subsec-partial-divergence}.
 Although the system model in Section~\ref{sec-system-model} assumes iid geometric insertions, the results of this section apply to a general intermittent process, as we point out in Remark~\ref{remark-achv-general}.